chrkau/christiankaula.com/misc/2009-08-07-problem-django-nginx-fcgi.md

-title: The Problem With Django, nginx and FCGI
+title: The Problem With Django, Nginx and FCGI
 slug: problem-django-nginx-fcgi
 date: 2009-08-07 01:49
 tags: django, nginx, fcgi